-For foreign currency exposure as a result of translation risk, Takeda designates certain non-derivatives, such as foreign currency denominated debt and certain derivatives such as foreign currency forwards, as net investment hedges of foreign operations.
-For foreign currency exposure due to foreign currency denominated transactions, Takeda designates certain derivatives, such as foreign currency forwards, currency options and cross currency interest rate swaps, as cash flow hedges of forecasted transactions.
-For interest risk exposure, Takeda designates derivatives such as interest and cross currency interest rate swaps and forward rate agreements, as cash flow hedges of forecasted transactions.
+For foreign currency exposure as a result of translation risk, Takeda designates certain non-derivatives, such as foreign currency denominated bonds and loans and certain derivatives such as forward exchange contracts, as net investment hedges of foreign operations.
+For foreign currency exposure due to foreign currency denominated transactions, Takeda designates certain derivatives, such as forward exchange contracts, currency options and cross currency interest rate swaps, as cash flow hedges of forecasted transactions.
+For interest risk exposure, Takeda designates derivatives such as interest rate swaps, cross currency interest rate swaps and forward interest rate, as cash flow hedges of forecasted transactions.
 Within the designation documentation at inception, Takeda documents the risk management objective, nature of the risk being hedged, and relationship between hedging instruments and hedged risk based on the strategy for undertaking the hedging relationships.
-At inception and on a quarterly basis, Takeda also assesses whether the hedging instruments are highly effective in offsetting changes in the fair value or the cash flows of the hedged item.
+At inception and on a quarterly basis, Takeda also assesses whether the hedging instruments are highly effective in offsetting changes in the hedged transactions or net investment.